MicrosoftDocs/appcenter-docs/docs/sdk/analytics/apple-common-methods.md

 MSAnalytics.setEnabled(true)
 ```

+The state is persisted in the device's storage across application launches.

 ## Check if App Center Analytics is enabled

 You can also check if App Center Analytics is enabled or not.